davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

 Now we have one variable any node can get or set.
 That was easy!
-But, alas, we are not done.

-Although we have a design that meets our requirements, we might not have thought hard enough about those requirements in the first place.
-As is sadly so often the case in life, things have been simple thus far only because we missed a major aspect of the problem.

-Fault tolerance is the major aspect of the problem that we were missing before.
-It's not enough to just want "distributed variables that any node can get or set," we also need fault tolerance: the variable should keep working even if a node crashes, or a network connection goes down, and so on.
+Too easy.

-So what happens to our algorithm if a node crashes?
+What happens to our algorithm if a node crashes?

 DIAGRAM: another copy of the RPC diagram, last one in the previous section